TheRealMopcornPuncher/VoltCore/CAPTAINSLOG.md

 Made by: @Amaya
 Repository link: https://github.com/TheRealMopcornPuncher/VoltCore
-Total hours so far: 2
+Total hours so far: 3 hrs 25 mns
 - [x] I have a 3d printer or will be getting one before March 21st
 ---
 < Briefing >